Best Medicare Advantage Plans in Indiana (2026)

 We analyzed the best Indiana Medicare Advantage plans to identify top providers across different plan types.
 Our research evaluated CMS star ratings, premium costs, and maximum out-of-pocket expenses to find insurers offering the strongest value and coverage combinations.

-Essence Healthcare offers HMO Medicare Advantage plans in Indiana thanks to its strong 4.5-star rating, $0 monthly premium, and the lowest average maximum out-of-pocket cost of $3,350.
-For members who want more flexibility, UnitedHealthcare is the top HMO-POS option, offering a $0 premium plan with a 4-star rating and a higher average MOOP of $5,815.
+Essence Healthcare leads for HMO Medicare Advantage in Indiana with a 4.5-star CMS rating, a $0 monthly premium and the lowest average MOOP at $3,350.
+UnitedHealthcare is the top HMO-POS option, with a $0 premium, a 4-star rating and an average MOOP of $5,815.
 Humana leads for broader-access plans, ranking best for both PPO and PFFS options.

 HMO